oscal-compass/compliance-trestle/docs/trestle_author.md

 - <details>
   <summary><b>Setting Up Templates and Documents Via CLI</b></summary>
-  Trestle allows to set up templates and governed documents in a several different ways based on the nature of the needed governance.
+  Trestle allows the setup of templates and governed documents in a several different ways based on the nature of the needed governance.

   Definitions used in this section: